 Visit our exhibitors by click on their name below:

-Students (K-12th and post-secondary) are invited to enter a science poster or artwork that focuses on our theme, Swamp Things!
-This is a broad topic that is open to individual interpretation!
-Students may choose to enter something applicable that has already been developed or create an entirely new science poster or artwork.
+Students (K-12th and post-secondary) were invited to enter a science poster or artwork that focused on our theme, Swamp Things!
+This broad topic was open to individual interpretation!
+Students could choose to enter something applicable that has already been developed or create an entirely new science poster or artwork.
 Examples include: science class or club project, environmental stewardship or volunteer initiative, artwork (e.g., painting, photography, poem) and more.
 Creativity is always welcome!

-Science poster and artwork submissions will be separated and organized into the following grade levels: Elementary (K-5th); Middle (6th-8th); High (9th-12th); and Post-secondary (e.g., university, institute).
-One 1st place award will be given to the winner of each age group in both the science and art categories.
+Science poster and artwork submissions were separated and organized into the following grade levels: Elementary (K-5th); Middle (6th-8th); High (9th-12th); and Post-secondary (e.g., university, institute).
+One 1st place award was given to the winner of each age group in both the science and art categories.

-Visit our Facebook 2022 Waccamaw Conference Student Science Poster & Art Contest photo gallery to see all the incredible entries from our students throughout the Waccamaw River watershed in 2022!
-We look forward to seeing all the amazing entires this year!
+Visit our Facebook 2023 Waccamaw Conference Student Science Poster & Art Contest photo gallery to see all the incredible entries from our students throughout the Waccamaw River watershed this year!

 February 24, 2023 – March 24, 2023